lidofinance/dual-governance/scripts/deploy/Readme.md

 ### Running the deploy script

-1. Set up the required env variables in the .env file
+1. Import your private key to Cast wallet ([see the docs](https://book.getfoundry.sh/reference/cast/cast-wallet-import)), for example (we will use the account name `Deployer1` here and further for the simplicity):

     ```
+    cast wallet import Deployer1 --interactive
+    ```

+2. Set up the required env variables in the .env file

+    ```
     CHAIN=<"mainnet" OR "holesky" OR "holesky-mocks">
-    DEPLOYER_PRIVATE_KEY=...
     DEPLOY_CONFIG_FILE_PATH=... (for example: "deploy-config/deploy-config.json")
     ```

-2. Create a deploy config JSON file with all the required values (at the location specified in DEPLOY_CONFIG_FILE_PATH):
+3. Create a deploy config JSON file with all the required values (at the location specified in DEPLOY_CONFIG_FILE_PATH):
     ```
     {
         "EMERGENCY_ACTIVATION_COMMITTEE_MEMBERS": [addr1,addr2,addr3],